After Ostomy and having Barbie Butt surgery

 Forgive me for being bold and/or clueless but I'm trying to visualize doing this - would you have to have your pants off first to face this way?
 I like the idea, with the shelf right in front, with angling forward instead of back to keep pressure off of the butt.

 Not sure what you mean by "Barbie Butt"?
 Is that having your rectum removed?
-Mine was removed at same time as my large colon almost 50 years ago.
+Mine was removed at the same time as my large colon almost 50 years ago.
 However, I was so sick that I was in bed for several weeks and had a catheter and after that cleared up, I don't remember having a problem peeing by sitting on the toilet.
 But if you can't, the squatty potty seems to be the answer.
 Also, I imagine, if you can't sit on the toilet that you will need to empty your pouch into a trash bag or something.
 I can't remember why I did sit on the toilet backwards at some point but it seemed better to do it this way.

 Reply to eefyjig

 I feel like for a woman this would only work with a dress/skirt without having to take everything from the waist down off every time, right?
 One of the support groups I'm in that is just for women, I asked what to wear after surgery and a lot said dresses were the easiest in the beginning.
-I had surgery #1 in the summer too, so that might've been a secondary reason dresses were a go to?
+I had surgery #1 in the summer too, so that might've been a secondary reason dresses were a go-to?

 Reply to AlexT